gertzMan/Solutions/README.md

 # 🔖 Details

 > **Note**
-> I also built a simple HTML and JS app to simulate the question
+> Regarding Q4: I also built a simple HTML and JS app to simulate the question
 > conditions and deployed it.
 Check it out: <https://gertzman.github.io/Recursive-Numeric-Sequencer/>

 ## Q1 - Q3